Kietpawpan/Rolex/README.md

 ## Source
 Modified from the work by Chris Ota, at https://codepen.io/chrisota/pen/OJJbdbR.
-- Black bezel
+- Change the Cerachrome color to black.
-- Longer second hand
+- Have the longer second hand
-- Longer minute hand
+- Have the Longer and thinner minute hand
-- Improve text on the dial
+- Improve the text on the dial
-- Improve date visibility
+- Improve the date visibility
 - Improve the movement of the second and the hour hands
 - Add the crown to the SWISS MADE